awslabs/containers-cost-allocation-dashboard/README.md

 You can use a mix of these options.<br />
 One some clusters, you can choose to deploy the K8s resources by having Terraform invoke Helm (the first option).<br />
-One other clusters, you can choose to deploy the K8s resources yourself using the `helm` command (the second option).
+On other clusters, you can choose to deploy the K8s resources yourself using the `helm` command (the second option).

 #### Deployment Option 1